 - Have a very, very impoverished understanding of human cognition

 Expecting neural networks to be able to solve problems they’ve never seen before because you can train them to do lots of different things is a little bit like thinking because you can build a lot of different jigs to hold a router that, at some point, it will be able to mill things on its own.

 Going Forward, What Document AI Tech Will Help Us With Our Problems?

 What this means for us – and for our industry – is that AI and ML won’t save us.
 AI won’t save us from having to understand our own documents, AI won’t save us from having to solve hard problems, and AI won’t turn documents into data.

 AI-based tools can be incredibly helpful, but they’re only ever going to be part of a full solution.
 Intelligent document processing isn’t a narrow problem, and it’s never going to be.
 That’s why AI won’t save you.

-So, having said all that, I am going to say one other thing – AI is, in fact, the future.
+So, having said all that, I am going to say one other thing – document AI is, in fact, the future.

 Remember how we defined AI as “using computers to do something hard?”
 That won’t stop happening.

 But it won’t happen in the way people expect it — or with the tools people now think are revolutionary.